frankshearar/Home/Packaging-License-within-the-nupkg-(Technical-Spec).md

 Notable thing here, all of the syntax is **case-sensitive**.
 This is defined by SPDX.
 Namely `MIT or Apache-2.0` is not a valid expression.

-Basically LicenseRef and DocumentRef will not be implemented in this iteration.
+LicenseRef and DocumentRef will not be implemented in this iteration.
 Custom licenses in combination with a standard licenses, are treated as custom licenses and as such they will need to be embedded in the package.

 #### Approach for in-house packages - UNLICENSED